Abby3017/discussionForum/content/eng/central/commerce_and_industries/AIC.md

   - AIC
 ---

-**The NITI Aayog which formed in 2015 is a policy think tank of the Government of India, established with the aim to achieve **Sustainable Development Goals** and to enhance cooperative [federalism](https://en.wikipedia.org/wiki/Federalism "Federalism is the mixed or compound mode of government, combining a general government with regional governments in a single political system") by fostering the involvement of **State Governments of India** in the economic policy-making process using bottom-up approach.
-It's initiative include "15 year roadmap", "7-year vision, strategy and action plan", **AMRUT**, **Digital India**, **Atal Innovation Mission**, Medical Education Reforms etc**.
+**The NITI Aayog** which formed in 2015 is a policy think tank of the Government of India, established with the aim to achieve **Sustainable Development Goals** and to enhance cooperative [federalism](https://en.wikipedia.org/wiki/Federalism "Federalism is the mixed or compound mode of government, combining a general government with regional governments in a single political system") by fostering the involvement of **State Governments of India** in the economic policy-making process using bottom-up approach.
+It's initiative include "15 year roadmap", "7-year vision, strategy and action plan", **AMRUT**, **Digital India**, **Atal Innovation Mission**, Medical Education Reforms etc.

 **The Government of India has setup the Atal Innovation Mission(AIM) at NITI Aayog.
 The overarching purpose of this Mission is to promote a culture of innovation and entrepreneurship in India.
 The scheme is being implemented by NITI Aayog**.